Weddings at Rockefeller and Bond Chapels

 A one hour rehearsal is also scheduled, usually for the Friday before the wedding.
 The coordinator (see below) will facilitate this important practice.
 The organist and carillonneur do not attend the rehearsal.

 Wedding fees are all-inclusive, and cover the use of the respective chapel for the one-hour Friday rehearsal and the four-hour Saturday ceremony window; the use of two gathering rooms in the ceremony window; the unique services of the University organist and carillonneur (tower bell musician) with customized repertoire for you, including possible collaboration with your own guest musicians; and the presence of a coordinator throughout the rehearsal and wedding time.
-The fee for Rockefeller Chapel is $2,900 ($2,700 for ceremony dates prior to October 1, 2019) and the fee for Bond Chapel is $2,300 ($2,100 for ceremony dates prior to October 1, 2019).
-A student discount may be available if one or both parties are actively enrolled at the time of the ceremony (not the time of the booking).
+The fee for Rockefeller Chapel is $2,900 and the fee for Bond Chapel is $2,300.
+A modest student discount may be available if one or both parties are actively enrolled at the time of the ceremony (not the time of the booking).
 A non-refundable deposit of $500 is required to reserve your date.

 Important note: The $500 deposit must be made via personal or cashier's check, payable to Rockefeller Chapel, and mailed or delivered to the Office of the Dean, 5850 S. Woodlawn, Chicago, IL 60637.
 See our public hours here.
 We are not able to accept cash or credit card payments.
 Your balance is then due 30 days prior to your confirmed ceremony, again via mailed or delivered check.
 Thank you for understanding that we are unable to facilitate ceremony rehearsals until payment is complete.